MLHale/GenCyber-web-content/day1/virtualization-primer.md

 Go ahead and enter a `Name:` like `Dev Machine`
 When you list the `Type:` option, you will see that VirtualBox supports many types of guest OSes.
 Select `Linux`.
 For `Version:` select `Ubuntu (64-bit)`
 Your final configuration should look like this.
-Then click Next.
+Then click `Next`.

 >![vminstall](../img/virtualization/2-selectos.png)

 Now adjust the amount of RAM available to the VM.
-2GB (2048 MB) is good, but if your physical machine does not have a lot of RAM then leave it at 768 MB.
+2GB (or 2048 MB) is good, but if your physical machine does not have a lot of RAM then leave it at 768 MB.
 My machine has 8 GB RAM, so I had plenty of room to spare.
-Click Next.
+Click `Next`.

 >![vminstall](../img/virtualization/3-memorysize.png)

-The next step creates a virtual hard drive for the VM.
+The next configuration step creates a virtual hard drive for the VM.
 Select the `Create a virtual hard disk now` option.
-Then click Create.
+Then click `Create`.

 >![vminstall](../img/virtualization/4-harddisk.png)

 On the next `Hard disk file type`prompt, change the selection to **VMDK**.
 This hard drive format plays nice with VMware, another popular virtualization software.
-It is also compatible with the Open Virtualization Format (OVF) to export VMs between different virtualization environments.
-Click Next.
+This hard drive format is also compatible with the Open Virtualization Format (OVF).
+OVF allows seamless export of VMs between different virtualization environments.
+Click `Next`.

 >![vminstall](../img/virtualization/5-vmdktype.png)

 To optimize storage, select the `Dynamically allocated` option on the `Storage on physical hard disk` prompt.
-Click Next.
+Click `Next`.

 >![vminstall](../img/virtualization/6-harddiskallocation.png)

-Finally, in the `File location and size` prompt specify the name of the new hard drive and select a location to save it in.
+Finally, in the `File location and size` prompt specify the name of the new hard drive and select a location to store it.
 On your physical machine, the hard drive appears as a single, large VMDK file.
-Click Create.
+Click `Create`.

 > ![vminstall](../img/virtualization/7-filelocation.png)

-The Dev Machine VM is now ready to be started in VirtualBox.
+The _Dev Machine_ VM is now ready to be started in VirtualBox.
 It is currently powered off.

 > ![vminstall](../img/virtualization/8-startvm.png)

-Now before you hit the "green" Start button, we need a installation CD for the Ubuntu VM.
+Now before you hit the "green" Start button, we need a installation CD for the Ubuntu Desktop OS.
 Download the ISO file for Ubuntu 14.04 64-bit Desktop version from here.
 It is a larger download but it includes all the files needed for installation.

 ```text
 http://releases.ubuntu.com/trusty/ubuntu-14.04.4-desktop-amd64.iso